EliuPineda/shaker/docs/index.md

   - `p-shaker-45f38a.local`
   - `p-motion-45f38a.local`

+  For software versions released in 2025 and later, simply open:

+  - `p-shaker.local`

   If this is your first time accessing the device, you will be asked for an activation key.
   The activation key can be found on the device’s warranty card.
 - **Run your first test**